RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework3_Conjunctions.md

 # Nguyen
 * Group 1: Coordinating
-1. What does she like to sing ?
+1. What does she like to sing?
 - She likes to sing "Merry Christmas" and "Happy New Year".
 2. What do you wear?
 - I like to wear a ring and a necklace.
-3. what does she follow ?
+3. what does she follow?
 - She follows a dog and a cat.
-4. what did you hear ?
+4. what did you hear?
 - I liked to hear the singer's voice but he retired last month.
-5. What does the restaurant serve ?
+5. What does the restaurant serve?
-- The restaurant serve breakfast and lunch.
+- The restaurant serves breakfast and lunch.

 * Group 2: Cause
 1. Why do you leave your present job?